sahibalejandro/laravel-form-helpers/README.md

 <div class="help-block">The name field fails validation.</div>
 ```

-Note that the `@error` directive is [Bootstrap](https://getbootstrap.com) friendly by default,
-but you can define a custom template:
+Note that the `@error` directive is [Bootstrap](https://getbootstrap.com) friendly by default, but you can define a custom template inline or in the config file:

 ```blade
 @error('name', '<span class="error">:message</span>')